dogtreatfairy/PiFire/pifire.app/README.md

 4. **Notes**:
    - Ensure that the `grill_control_data` event is being emitted by the server and that the `connectSocket` function is called during the initialization of your app.
-   - The `grillControlDataStore` is updated whenever new data is received from the `grill_control_data` event.
+   - The `controlDataStore` is updated whenever new data is received from the `grill_control_data` event.